-This video knitting tutorial will help you learn how to knit the horizontal herringbone stitch.
+The Horizontal Herringbone stitch is not easy to master.
 This is a complicated, but beautiful stitch that creates a woven looking fabric similar to the herringbone material used to make men’s suits.
 It’s gorgeous lines add class and sophistication to patterns like scarfs, cowls, and bags.

 Cast On: Multiples of 2

-Row 1: *Ssk, dropping only the first stitch off your needle,* rep from * to last st, k.
+• Row 1 (RS): *Ssk, dropping only the first stitch off your needle,* rep from * to last st, k.

-Repeat rows 1 and 2 until you have reached your desired width.
+Repeat rows 1 – 2 until you have reached your desired length.

-Note this pattern will not reveal itself until two rows have been completed
+NOTE: This pattern will not reveal itself until two full rows have been completed

 I am having problems downloading this stich on ITunes….would you please verify and repair is reqquired…look forward to my daily stitches and love to knit them from my IPhone on the go…keep up the good work